 The People-Led Policy Panel has worked with the Scottish Government and other stakeholders since 2018 to co-produce the reform of Adult Social Care.
 The main aim is to ensure that the experiences and views of disabled people and unpaid carers are at the heart of shaping policy.
 On the 12th June 2019 Jeanne Freeman, the then Cabinet Secretary for Health and Sport, launched the co-produced Reform Programme for the adult social care support in Scotland.

-Following the Independent Review of Adult Social Care, led by Derek Feeley, Scottish Government has introduced a consultation on a proposed new National Care Service.
+Following the Independent Review of Adult Social Care Support, led by Derek Feeley, Scottish Government introduced a consultation on a proposed new National Care Service.
 This expands on the review’s recommendations and goes beyond adult care support, to include a range of social support and health care services and includes services for children and young people and for offenders.
-The consultation is available here along with various formats and closes on Tuesday, 2 November.
+The consultation closed on 2 November 2021.

 Members of the People-led Policy Panel and others involved in the Independent Living Movement have been calling for these changes for a long time.
 We now want to see the commitment to a National Care Service and all the 53 recommendations of the Independent Review implemented.
 The People-led Policy Panel also want to be at the centre of the co-production process to make a National Care Service a reality.

 You can find out more about the Independent Review and its recommendations on the Scottish Government website.

 The Panel put in its own submission following extensive discussion.
 Inclusion Scotland sent a separate submission.
 The Review recommendations chimed well with what the PLPP said in its submission.